Ontario Launches Centralized iGaming Self-Exclusion Tool

 Posted on: May 14, 2026, 08:34h.

-• New, dedicated website where people can opt out of all regulated sites
+• Ontario’s new, dedicated central registry allows players to opt out of all regulated gambling sites simultaneously.

-• 44 licensed operators, 76 gaming websites currently live in Ontario
+• The platform integrates with all 44 licensed operators and 76 active gaming websites currently live in the province

-BetGuard, iGaming Ontario’s (iGO) new centralized self-exclusion tool for the province’s regulated igaming market, is now live and accessible for Ontario players.
+BetGuard, iGaming Ontario’s (iGO) new centralized self-exclusion tool for the province’s regulated igaming market, is now live and accessible to Ontario players.

 BetGuard, iGaming Ontario’s new centralized self-exclusion platform, goes live in in the province today.
 (Image: iGaming Ontario)